 Admission to the program is selective.
-Students are admitted each Fall and Winter semester.
-Application deadlines and the application process are available on the School of Nursing website http://www.umflint.edu/nursing.
+Students are admitted once or twice annually in the Fall and Winter semesters, pending available seats.
+Application deadlines and the application process are available on the School of Nursing website.
 Only complete applications are considered.
 A student who is not admitted and wants to be included in the next pool of applicants must resubmit an updated application.
 To learn details of the application and selection process, prospective applicants are encouraged to attend Nursing Information Meetings, held regularly throughout the school year.
-Review the School of Nursing website for scheduled times.
+Review the School of Nursing website http://www.umflint.edu/nursing for scheduled dates and times.

-Students may apply after the successful completion of four program prerequisites, including at least two (2) science courses (one of which must be a biology course).
-Students must have a minimum GPA of 2.75 in their most recent thirty (30) credits to be considered for admission.
+Students may apply after successful completion of four (4) program prerequisites, (at least three for veteran applicants), including at least two (2) science courses (one of which must be a biology course).
+Students must have a minimum GPA of 2.75 in their most recent thirty (30) credit hours to be considered for admission.
 A minimum 2.75 grade point average in prerequisite courses (combined) is also required.
 It is likely that the prerequisite GPAs and last 30 credit GPAs of accepted students will be well above minimum requirements.
 Students must earn grades of C+ (2.3) or better in all prerequisite courses with the exception of chemistry, for which a grade of C (2.0) is acceptable.
-All pre-nursing prerequisite courses must be successfully completed prior to beginning Semester 1 of the University of Michigan-Flint School of Nursing Traditional BSN Program.
+All pre-nursing prerequisite courses must be successfully completed prior to beginning Semester 1 of the University of Michigan-Flint School of Nursing Accelerated Second Degree BSN Program, although completion of a previous bachelor’s degree is not required of veterans prior to applying to the program.
 Admitted BSN students who do not successfully complete all pre-nursing prerequisite courses will be withdrawn from the program.
-Admission decisions are made by the Undergraduate Admissions Committee and are final; there is no appeal process.
+Admissions decisions are made by the Undergraduate Nursing Admissions Committee and are final; there is no appeal process.

-University of Michigan-Flint students in a bachelor’s degree program are required to complete at least 45 UM-Flint credits; the last 30 credits must be completed at UM-Flint.
-BSN degree-seeking students must complete a minimum of 120 credits which may include both transfer credits and UM-Flint credits.
-Students earning a second bachelor’s degree or simultaneous bachelor’s degrees should review the University Catalog http://catalog.umflint.edu.
-In addition to the minimum 120 overall credits, minimum 45 UM-Flint credits, and the last 30-credit University bachelor’s degree requirements, students must also satisfy all requirements for the degree they are pursuing.
+University of Michigan-Flint students in a bachelor’s degree program are required to complete at least 45 UM-Flint credits; the last 30 credits of which must be completed at UM-Flint.
+BSN-degree-seeking students must complete a minimum of 120 credits which may include both transfer credits and UM-Flint credits.
+Students earning a second bachelor’s degree or simultaneous bachelor’s degrees should review the University Catalog.
+In addition to the minimum 120 overall credits, minimum 45 UM-Flint credits, and the last 30 credit University bachelor’s degree requirements, students must also satisfy all requirements for the degree they are pursuing.

 Non-native English speakers, non-United States citizens, and/or students not born in the United States must submit official scores for one of the following three tests with the nursing application: the Internet-based Test of English as a Foreign Language (TOEFL) with a minimum total score of 85 and scores of at least 20 in each of the subtopics, the International English Languages Testing System (IELTS) with a minimum 6.5 overall score and 6.5 in each subtopic, or the Michigan English Language Assessment Battery (MELAB) with a minimum overall score of 80.